Industry-Specific Dispute Resolution · · 21 min read

 • Records of hours worked and tasks performed

-In addition to gathering evidence, reaching out to experts can provide valuable insights into your situation.
-Consider contacting a labor lawyer or a dispute resolution expert.
+In addition to gathering evidence, can provide valuable insights into your situation.
+Consider contacting a or a .
 They can help you understand your rights and the potential outcomes of negotiation.
-Plus, they can assist you in crafting a strategy to present your case effectively during mediation, especially if you're wondering, can I use mediation for contractor misclassification in San Francisco?
+Plus, they can assist you in crafting a strategy to present your case effectively during mediation, especially if you're wondering, can I use in San Francisco?

 Having a well-prepared case not only demonstrates your seriousness but also helps the mediator grasp the nuances of your situation.
 This understanding can lead to a more constructive dialogue between you and the other side.
 Remember, you’re not alone in this process; we’re here to support you every step of the way.